rightson/spiderman/README.md

 This is a data-driven selenium wrapper.

-You can simply control the browser by defining the flow file.
+This tool can help you control the web browser by simply defining the flow file (JSON) without writing the code.

 ## Define the flow file